-SkookumScript creator Conan Reis (LinkedIn, About.me) is a 23-year video game industry veteran and a world leader in the design and implementation of video game programming languages.
-He specializes in the gameplay and artificial intelligence aspects of game development, and creates 3D world editors, the guts of game engines and other development tools.
+SkookumScript creator Conan Reis (LinkedIn, About.me) is a video game industry veteran (since the early 90s) and a master at the design and implementation of video game programming languages.
+Since the acquisition of SkookumScript by Epic Games he is employed as a Principal Engineer at Epic working on secret projects related to Fortnite and the Unreal Engine – and sprinkling SkookumScript DNA and related concepts wherever he can.
+His background also includes the gameplay and artificial intelligence aspects of game development, creating 3D world editors, and the guts of game engines and other development tools.

 His programming languages include the distributed language “Ergo” (developed in 1995, funded in part by a $105K grant from the BC Innovation Council) and “ChewieScript” (developed in 2001 as the successor to the LucasArts’ legendary SCUMM scripting language).
 Conan founded Agog Labs in 2004 to create SkookumScript—after initial development, United Front Games licensed SkookumScript to serve as the backbone of their award-winning open-world games Sleeping Dogs (2012) and Sleeping Dogs: Definitive Edition (2014).

-Conan has shipped products for Microsoft Windows, Xbox 360 & Xbox One, Sony PlayStation 2, 3 & 4, Nintendo Wii & GameCube, and Sega Genesis.
-His titles include LucasArts’ Star Wars: Bounty Hunter (2002), Wizards of the Coast’s Dragon Magazine Archive (1999), and Electronic Arts’ Triple Play: Gold Edition (1996).
+Conan has shipped products for Microsoft Windows, Xbox 360 & Xbox One, Sony PlayStation 2, 3 & 4, Nintendo GameCube, Wii & Switch, Sega Genesis – and probably a few platforms he doesn’t even realize.
+Some of his titles include LucasArts’ Star Wars: Bounty Hunter (2002), Wizards of the Coast’s Dragon Magazine Archive (1999), and Electronic Arts’ Triple Play: Gold Edition (1996).

 When the credits roll at the end of movies about science running amok, Conan’s friends often point an accusing finger at him and predict that one of his creations will someday destroy the world… or save it?

-Our technical leader extraordinaire, Markus Breyer (LinkedIn) has 21 years’ experience in the video game industry.
-He has held senior and R&D positions at seven major game studios including 2K, LucasArts and Factor 5, where he shipped ten AAA titles and contributed to over ten more.
+Technical master extraordinaire, Markus Breyer (LinkedIn) has multiple decades of experience in the video game industry.
+Since the acquisition of SkookumScript by Epic Games he is employed as a Principal Engineer at Epic working on secret projects related to Fortnite and the Unreal Engine.
+He has held senior and R&D positions at Tesla and seven major game studios including 2K, LucasArts and Factor 5, where he shipped ten AAA titles and contributed to over ten more.
 He specializes in advanced math, animation, simulation, physics, rendering, collision, compression, and speaking in a charming German accent.

 Markus was still in high school when he created numerous video games for the Commodore 64, as well as an Amiga audio/video digitizer that was rated #1 by German magazines Deluxe Sound and Deluxe View.
 While a student at the Technical University of Hamburg, he ran a successful hardware development company designing and selling electronic devices, ultimately graduating summa cum laude with a Masters in Computer Science and Electrical Engineering.

 Over his years in the video game industry, he created numerous engine and tool systems, many so advanced he was the only engineer at the company qualified to create them.
-His previous position as a senior R&D engineer included assessing new technologies for potential use in video games—when he assessed SkookumScript, his professional conclusion was that he should quit his job and join the SkookumScript team.
+His previous position as a Senior R&D Engineer at 2K Games included assessing new technologies for potential use in video games—when he assessed SkookumScript, his professional conclusion was that he should quit his job and join the SkookumScript team.
 So he did.

 Stephen (LinkedIn) started his programming career in 1998 developing warehouse transaction and payment processing software, but dreamed of making video games (or anything more fun, really).
 In 2004 he started making flash games for Cackleberries Entertainment, and nine flash games later, he joined Rockstar Games, where he developed AI, animation and other gameplay systems for Bully and Max Payne 3.